-Part 1 - Budget and Oversight Committee
+Part 1 - The Committee

-3. The Budget and Oversight Committee
+3. The Committee

-- (1) A Budget and Oversight Committee must maintain oversight of the financial management of the Legislature by among other things - - (a) considering the strategic plan, annual performance plan and budget tabled in the Legislature in terms of section 16(1); - (b) considering instructions or directives issued by the Executive Authority in terms of this Act; - (c) considering the annual report submitted to the Legislature in terms of section 59; and - (d) performing any other functions specified in this Act or by the Rules of the Legislature, or consistent with the objects of this Act. - (2) Representation on the Committee must be in accordance with the Rules of the Legislature except that the Speaker and the Deputy Speaker - - (a) may not be members of the Committee; and - (b) may only attend the proceedings at the request of the Committee. - (3) The Committee may require the Accounting Officer or any other official of the Legislature to appear before it. - (4) The Committee has the powers that committees of the Legislature have under section 115 of the Constitution and the Standing Rules of the Legislature.
+- (1) The Committee must maintain oversight of the financial management of the Legislature by among other things- - (a) considering the strategic plan, annual performance plan and budget tabled in the Legislature in terms of section 16(1); - (b) considering instructions or directives issued by the Executive Authority in terms of this Act; - (c) considering the annual report submitted to the Legislature in terms of section 59; and - (d) performing any other functions specified in this Act or by the Rules of the Legislature, or consistent with the objects of this Act. - (2) Representation on the Committee must be in accordance with the Rules of the Legislature except that the Speaker and the Deputy Speaker- - (a) may not be members of the Committee: and - (b) may only participate in the deliberations of the Committee at the request of the Committee. - (3) The Committee may require the Accounting Officer or any other official of the Legislature to appear before it. - (4) The Committee has the powers that committees of the Legislature have under sections 115 of the Constitution.